Outdoor gym: India

 Outdoor gyms are starting to trend in New Delhi, India, where traditional gyms have had low popularity.
 In 2012 the New Delhi Municipal Council (NDMC) installed 40 sets around the area, surrounding municipalities have followed suit.

+Spain

+There are a number of outdoor gyms located around Spain.
+In 2021, outdoor fitness company Vivepark trialled two temporary outdoor gyms in La Alcaidesa and Benalmádena, with plans for a permanent location in the future.

 United Kingdom

-Since 2007, outdoor gyms have become increasingly common in the United Kingdom, where they are usually installed in public parks and school playgrounds.
+Outdoor gyms have become increasingly common in the United Kingdom, where they are usually installed in public parks and school playgrounds.
+There have been over 400 such spaces installed in the United Kingdom since 2007 by one of the main providers of these spaces.